rodrigoalvesvieira/old-blog/_posts/2011-07-16-creating-contact-form-rails-3.md

   <script src="https://gist.github.com/1641448.js?file=contact_mailer.rb"></script>
 </div>

 It's important to pass those parameters to the <span class="small_code">mail</span> method because they will be the contents of the mail you're about to send.
-There are "other parameters (ActionMailer API)":http://api.rubyonrails.org/classes/ActionMailer/Base.html available.
-It's also very important to use the <span class="small_code">headers</span> method because "sendmail (Sendmail)":http://www.sendmail.com/sm/open_source/" in some web hosts only deliver mail when <span class="small_code">Return-Path</span> is present.
+There are [other parameters] available.
+It's also very important to use the <span class="small_code">headers</span> method because [sendmail] in some web hosts only deliver mail when <span class="small_code">Return-Path</span> is present.

 Now define the action in your controller: